Privacy Policy

 3. Information we collect

-When a church staff member, volunteer, or member signs in, we collect a name, email address, password (stored only as a salted hash by Firebase Authentication), optional phone number, role, and any tenant-church identifiers required to scope access.
-We also collect a session cookie so signed-in pages know who you are.
+Each tenant church has one owner account.
+When the owner signs up we collect their name, email address, password (stored only as a salted hash by Firebase Authentication), the church name, and the identifiers we need to scope their access to their own tenant.
+We also issue a signed session cookie so signed-in pages know who you are.
+Our authoritative authorization signal is a JSON Web Token custom claim (churchId + role) on the owner’s Firebase identity.

-Pages, blocks, images, fonts, recordings metadata, and any other content your church creates in the editor.
+Pages, blocks, design globals (colors, fonts, header / footer layout), images, uploaded fonts, video links, and any other content the church creates in the editor.
 Uploaded media lives in Firebase Storage and the static-site export bucket on Google Cloud Storage.

 Forms & submissions